 - Help you make informed decisions about your child's care

-Upon admission to the Hospitalist service, your child will be thoroughly evaluated by members of our team, who will perform a comprehensive history and physical examination.
-The Hospitalist will provide an overview of the treatment plan and will coordinate care with any necessary specialists or care providers.
+Upon admission, your child will be evaluated by a member of our team, who will perform a comprehensive history and physical examination.
+The hospitalist will provide an overview of your child’s treatment plan and will coordinate care with any necessary specialists or care providers.